Large-scale magnetic field in the Monoceros OB-1 East molecular cloud: Methods

 \subsection{Determination of the magnetic field strength}

-\citeauthor{chandrasekhar1953} (\citeyear{chandrasekhar1953}, hereafter CF) led a pioneering work on the determination of the magnetic field strength from the dispersion of polarisation angles in the Galactic plane.
-Further, the principle of linking the magnetic field strength to the dispersion of the observed angles has been used to study the balance between magnetic and turbulent energies in molecular clouds.
+\citeauthor{chandrasekhar1953} (\citeyear{chandrasekhar1953}) and \citet{davis1951} led a pioneering work on the determination of the magnetic field strength from the dispersion of polarisation angles in the Galactic plane, which we referred to as DCF hereafter.
+Further, the principle of linking the magnetic field strength to the dispersion of observed angles has been used to study the balance between magnetic and turbulent energies in molecular clouds.
 Among many modifications to the method that were proposed to resolve issues related to observational constraints or to the underlying assumptions on the nature of turbulence, we choose the approach proposed by \cite{houde2009}.
-It assumes turbulence to be isotropic and homogeneous which is not the case in molecular clouds where gradients of the MHD turbulent velocities are dependent on the magnetic field orientation.
-However, this method accounts for the effects of beam dilution and integration through the thickness of the cloud which are the main sources of overestimation of the magnetic field strength using the CF method.

-The method consists of evaluating the dispersion function of polarisation angles at different lags, or distance, $l$, expressed by $\mathcal{C} =$ $1 - \cos \langle \Delta \polang (l) \rangle$, that makes it possible to determine the turbulent ($B_t$) to ordered ($B_0$) magnetic field strength ratio through the following equation:
+It assumes the turbulence to be isotropic and homogeneous which is not the case in molecular clouds where gradients of the MHD turbulent velocities are dependent on the magnetic field orientation.
+However, this method accounts for the effects of beam dilution and integration through the thickness of the cloud which are the main sources of overestimation of the magnetic field strength using the DCF method \citep{crutcher2012}.
+The method consists in evaluating the dispersion function of polarisation angles at different lags, or distance, $l$, expressed by $\mathcal{C} =$ $1 - \cos \langle \Delta \polang (l) \rangle$, that makes it possible to determine the turbulent ($B_t$) to ordered ($B_0$) magnetic field strength ratio through the following equation:

 where $\delta$ is the turbulent correlation length, $R$ is the telescope beam radius, $L$ is the thickness of the cloud, and $a$ is a parameter defining the large-scale component.
 The right-hand term of the equation is calculated from the {\planck} data.
-For each lag $l$ we divide data into distance bins where the bin width is constant and is equal to $3 \arcmin$.
+For each lag $l$, we divide data into distance bins where the bin width is constant and is equal to $3 \arcmin$.
 Note that only unique pairs of points are considered.
 For each pair $i,j$, the difference $\Delta \psi_{ij}$ is given through the corresponding Stokes $Q$ and $U$ parameters:

+The PDF of the uncertainties on $\polang$ in individual pixels are shown in Fig.~\ref{fig:sigpsi} and are generally less than $5^{\circ}$.
 We estimate the beam radius with $FWHM = 7 \arcmin$, and we assume the thickness of the cloud along the LOS in a given region to be equal to the region's width in the POS.